English speakers ? If you need information about your French health insurance rights, call the special Advice Line provided by Ameli :

 You are advised to check the rates of the hospital you are considering as well as the amounts you will be reimbursed as some facilities charge extra fees that are not covered by the French social security system.
 Please also be aware that there are a few clinics that are not "conventionné"; i.e. that do not adhere to the national agreement between practitioners and the national health care system.
 You can check the website ameli direct to locate a facility and find information on its rates.

 Extensive medical treatment costing 120 euros or more, or procedures assigned a coefficient of 60 or above, are reimbursed 100%.
-Nevertheless, you will have to pay an 18 euro flat-rate fee per treatment, regardless of its cost.
+However, you will need to pay an 18-euro flat-rate charge for one or more procedures performed by the same practitioner during a single visit, whatever the actual cost of the procedure.
 This 18-euro co-payment applies whether the procedure is performed in a doctor's office or at a hospital.

 Once you have dated and signed the feuille de soins, you should send the form to the local CPAM (or CGSS), together with the prescription and a copy of your European Health Insurance Card or Provisional Replacement Certificate.
 You should also fill in the feuille de soins with your permanent address and give your bank details (name of bank, address, SWIFT code, account number and IBAN or BIC).